Competitive Perimeter Defense of Conical Environments: Introduction

 Perimeter defense problems were first introduced for a single vehicle and a single intruder in~\cite{isaacs1965differential}.
-Since then, a standard approach to perimeter defense is to use a pursuit-evasion differential game formulation.
+Since then, perimeter defense has been mostly formulated as a pursuit-evasion differential game.
 The multiplayer setting for the same has been studied extensively as a reach-avoid game in which the aim is to design control policies for the intruders and the defenders \cite{chen2016multiplayer,garcia2019strategies,davydov2020pursuer}.
 A typical approach requires computing solutions to the Hamilton-Jacobi-Bellman-Isaacs equation, which is generally only suitable for low dimensional state spaces and in simple environments \cite{margellos2011hamilton,chen2014path}.
-Recent works include \cite{yan2019matchingbased}, which proposes a receding horizon strategy based on maximum matching, \cite{ shishika2019perimeter,velhal2021decentralized}, which consider a scenario wherein the defenders are constrained to be on the perimeter and \cite{von2021turret} wherein two cooperative attackers aim to enter a circular perimeter guarded by a turret.
-Previously, we introduced a perimeter defense problem for linear environments integrating it with competitive analysis \cite{bajaj2021competitive}.
-The key distinction of the current work from the past work is the geometry of the environment which yields novel results.
+Recent works include \cite{yan2019matchingbased, shishika2019perimeter,velhal2021decentralized,lee2021guarding}.
+Authors in \cite{yan2019matchingbased} propose a receding horizon strategy based on maximum matching, \cite{ shishika2019perimeter,velhal2021decentralized} consider a scenario wherein the defenders are constrained to be on the perimeter and \cite{lee2021guarding} extends the reach avoid game to $n$-dimensional Euclidean spaces.
+Previously, we introduced a perimeter defense problem for linear environments based on the use of competitive analysis \cite{bajaj2021competitive}.
+The key distinction of our current work from the past work is the geometry of the environment which yields novel results in terms of optimally placing the vehicle, role of capture radius and additional conditions to guarantee competitiveness of the algorithms.